18F/health-tracking-course/collections/_admin/learningcohorts.md

 ## Developing a lesson
 As with any design process, the product—the lessons and learning experiences themselves—are the last thing to be generated.

-In the case of the SOMD course, the design and development process behind the Health Rubric, the development of the Health Tracker, and the many interconnected efforts between the MES team and 18F deeply informed the work that went into the course.
+In the case of the {{site.short}} course, the design and development process behind the Health Rubric, the development of the Health Tracker, and the many interconnected efforts between the MES team and 18F deeply informed the work that went into the course.

-Each lesson in the SOMD course follows a common template, for the simple reason that the consistency of lesson structure is intended to reduce barriers to learning for the State Officers.
+Each lesson in the {{site.short}} course follows a common template, for the simple reason that the consistency of lesson structure is intended to reduce barriers to learning for the {{site.productowner}}s.
 However, it is not a template that necessarily works for all learning situations, nor does it support all values, goals, and outcomes that might be imagined for other/future learning environments.
-In the case of SOMD, each lesson was expressed roughly as follows:
+In the case of {{site.short}}, each lesson was expressed roughly as follows:

 ### Laying the groundwork for discussion
-In order to make the most of the time together as a cohort, each lesson included materials to introduce the learning outcome and content to add background context and details to a specific row in the Health Rubric.
-State Officers were asked to read/watch/listen, apply, and reflect on these materials in preparation for group discussion.
+In order to make the most of the time together as a cohort, each lesson included materials to introduce the learning outcome and content to add background context and details to a specific row in the Health Rubric. {{site.Productowner}}s were asked to read/watch/listen, apply, and reflect on these materials in preparation for group discussion.
 These materials roughly followed the below outline:
 * Restates the learning outcome (aligned directly with a row of the rubric)
 * Introduces the SO to content related to the learning outcome.
 * Asks questions to engage the SO with the content in a manner that connects it back to their professional practice.
 * Sometimes, active techniques, like writing to think are employed, and other times SOs are encouraged to partner with others, thus leveraging think-pair-share or similar pairwise/small group learning strategies.
 * Reflection and preparation is explicitly encouraged in advance of group conversations (readying the learner for analysis and evaluation of their learning in concert with others)

-To lay the ground for group discussion and give State Officers time to reflect, the above materials were distributed the week before the lesson.
+To lay the ground for group discussion and give {{site.productowner}}s time to reflect, the above materials were distributed the week before the lesson.

 ### Learning as a community
 When the group got together, facilitated conversation dove into the material to encourage processing as a group, again with a common structure: